-Paying the minimum on all of your student loans is a really expensive way to pay off debt.
-In the long run you will spend a fortune on interest.
+Paying the minimum on all of your student loans is an expensive way to pay off debt.
+In the long run, you will spend a fortune on interest.

-If you are able to pay a little extra towards your student loans you want to get the most out of every dollar.
+If you can pay a little extra towards your student loans, you want to get the most out of every dollar.
 What is the best way to do this?

 If you do the math, eliminating the highest interest loan will always save the most money in the long run.
-As debt gets eliminated your interest rate gets lower and lower.
-The more money that is being applied to principal, the better you are doing.
+As debt gets eliminated, your average interest rate gets lower and lower.
+The more money that is being applied to the principal, the better you are doing.

 This route is best for people who need an easy win.
 Think of it as going after the low hanging fruit.
 Paying off the lowest balance loan first is all about psychology.

 Student Loan Forgiveness and Other Federal Perks – If you have private loans in addition to your federal loans, paying off the private loans first is a smart move.
-Unlike private loans, federal loans offer borrower protections like income based repayment or public interest student loan forgiveness.
+Unlike private loans, federal loans offer borrower protections like income-based repayment or public interest student loan forgiveness.
 These programs protect borrowers if they lose their job, or offer perks for borrowers who end up working certain jobs.
 Because there is real value to these programs, going after the private loans first often is the smart move.
 Borrowers can determine which loans are federal by visiting the Department of Education’s Student Aid website.

 Just paying the minimum on all of your student loans is a very expensive way to pay off debt.
 Picking a plan and aggressively attacking your debt will get you to debt freedom much faster.